Building Kohn-Sham potentials for ground and excited states: Numerical simulations

-\bul For $d\in \acs{1,2}$, inverse potentials with pure states exist, hence this suggests that $F\ex{k}\ind{mix}(\ro) = F\ex{k}(\ro)$ and that the set of $v$-representable densities with pure states \eqref{rep} is dense in the space of densities.
 Based on the nature of the degeneracy (essentially one-body, coming from the spherical Laplace operator, ...), and on its number, for $d=3$ and $k=0$, some densities do not have $k\expo{th}$ pure states representing them and this indicates that \eqref{rep} is not dense in the set of densities.
-However, Section \ref{purek}, suggests that given $\ro$, there exists $k$ such that $\ro$ is approximately a $k\expo{th}$ excited pure state density.
+However, Section \ref{purek}, suggests that given $\ro$, there exists $k$ such that $\ro$ is approximately a $k\expo{th}$ bound pure state density.

 \bul Degeneracies have to be taken into account in the algorithm, not only when the inverse potential is non-degenerate, but all along the procedure, because intermediate degenerate potentials can block the algorithm, corresponding to eigenvalues crossings.
 The only case where we do not need to take them into account is when $(d,k)=(1,0)$, because then the $N$-body ground level is non-degenerate by the non-degeneracy theorem (Proposition \ref{ndt}).
-Using our algorithm, we launched simulations on hundreds of densities, choosed to be sums of gaussians with random parameters, and were surprised by the fact that for $d \in \acs{1,2,3}$, \apo{most of the time}, the inverse potential is degenerate.
+Using our algorithm, we launched simulations on hundreds of densities, choosed to be sums of gaussians with random parameters, and were surprised by the fact that for $d \in \acs{1,2,3}$, \apo{most of the time}, the inverse potential is degenerate, in the sense that it gives rise to degenerate eigenvalues at the $k\expo{th}$ level.
 Perturbation of potentials generically lifts degeneracies, but at the level of this inverse problem, perturbation of a density \textit{does not} lift degeneracies.
 Hence, the fact that \apo{generically} inverse potentials are degenerate can seem counterintuitive.
 In the SCF procedure, perturbation does not lift degeneracies either, as shown in \cite{CanMou14}.
-Finally, we remark that we always have $k= m_k$ for $v_n$ close to optimality.
+Finally, we remark that we always have $k= m_k^v$ for $v_n$ close to optimality.